Stormwater Discharges from Industrial Activities in Region 10

 - Industrial Stormwater Guidance - Information about developing your Stormwater Pollution Prevention Plan (SWPPP), monitoring and sampling, and FAQ.

-- EPA Industrial SWPPP Template (Word File)(28 pp, 148 K) - Step-by-step instructions for developing a plan for your site.
+- EPA Industrial SWPPP Template (Microsoft Word) - Step-by-step instructions for developing a plan for your site.
 All facilities must have a plan completed before submitting an NOI for coverage under the MSGP.

 - Use our NPDES General Permit Inventory and eNOI Search Tool to look up past coverage.